Our RSS FeedFollow us on TwitterLike us on Facebook

 With So Many Colleges Going Test Optional, Do They Even Matter?

 What does this mean for students, particularly those applying to colleges with low acceptance rates?
 By way of answering this question, let's begin with an important distinction; test optional versus test blind.
-Schools that are test blind (examples are all of the University of California schools and Cal Tech) will not consider any applicant's test scores, so if you were only applying to those schools, your test scores would have no impact on your admission odds.
+Schools that are test blind (examples are the University of California schools) will not consider an applicant's test scores for admission decisions, so if you were only applying to those schools, your test scores would have no impact on your admission.
 Test optional colleges, on the other hand, don't require you to submit scores, but will consider your scores if you submit them.
 In this case, if you submitted an SAT score of 1550 or an ACT score of 36, it seems likely that such a score would be viewed as an asset.

 So, does submitting a score improve a student's chances of being accepted?
 There's no simple or uniform answer to this question.
 For any individual student, it comes down to a holistic assessment of whether that student's application appears stronger or weaker with the inclusion of his/her scores. and general data from colleges about the potential advantage of submitting a test score is hard to find.